 Keep a gratitude journal.
 You can recall and reflect on the good things in life simply by writing about five things for which you are grateful.
 You only need to write a sentence about each item.
 However, as you journal, take time to contemplate these thoughts – rather than dash off a hurried list of items.
 The Greater Good Science Center offers other practical suggestions on how to keep a gratitude journal.

 Say “thank you” often.
-Mom was right.
+Your parents were right.
 “Thank you” are two of the most important words you can say to anyone who provides service.
 Express your gratefulness to others.
 Make gratitude a habit.